foondook/blog/_source/coding.md

 The is a pretty small library just to get the GraphQl running as middleware in ASP.NET Core projects.
 This project based on the GraphQL-dotnet library.

-This library is based on .NET Standard 1.4 yet and will be updated to .NET Standard 2.0.
+This library is based on .NET Standard 2.0

 ## CQS Library